ilias-t/randomizer/README.md

-# Student Picker
+# Randomizer

-Helps facilitate presentations by randomly selecting a unique student when prompted.
+Selects a unique item from a list then removes it.

+>Among other things, it's useful for a virtual "questions in a hat", in which a random question is drawn each turn.

 ##Setup
-* You can edit the list of students in `lib/assets/student_list.rb`
+Edit the list of items in `lib/assets/items.rb`

-* Run the app with `ruby pick_students.rb` in the root directory
+Run the app with `ruby randomizer.rb`

-Thanks to [awkward_turtle](https://github.com/mswain/awkward_turtle) for the animation!
+Run tests with `rspec`